JuttaR/Capstone/README.md

 It was also important to not process personal data such as user names or profile images of commenting users.
 After the initial submission, the reviewer feedback led to a manual scoring of comments data regarding sentiment to train a custom algorithm that can classify comments accordingly and not simply rely on VADER.
-While the custom model improved the accuracy, it is still rather low with 72.9% and not very robust as the dataset was small and imbalanced.
+While the custom model improved the f1-score, there is still room for improvement, primarily by obtaining a larger training dataset.

 ### Opportunities for future improvement
 The following aspects would make the dashboard even more insightful, however it would have required additional